-We generally find that most customers appreciate the convenience of our tipping policy, but we do recognise that it may not suit everyone.
+We generally find that most customers appreciate the convenience of our tipping policy, but we do recognize that it may not suit everyone.
 However, as this is a group tour, we ask that everyone follows the same protocol to be fair to other group members and to ensure smooth operation of your tour.
+Further guidance for tipping contributions will be outlined in your final documentation.